mendersoftware/mender-docs/02.Overview/05.Deployment/docs.md

 ### Deployment to static groups

-A Deployment to a static group contains a fixed list of devices and finishes once all the devices in the Deployment have finished.
+A Deployment to a static group contains a fixed list of devices and finishes once all the devices in the Deployment have the expected artifact installed.
-The Mender Server translates the group into a fixed list of Device IDs at Deployment creation time.
+The Mender Server translates the static group into a fixed list of Device IDs at Deployment creation time.

-A Deployment to static groups will:

 A Deployment to static groups will:
 * Finish as soon as all devices have either reported success or failure